aniketbiswas/PortfolioByBChiang/content/jobs/Microsoft-SE/index.md

 url: 'https://www.microsoft.com/'
 ---

-- Designed and implemented foundational data partitioning framework supporting multiple concurrent app instances in shared JavaScript runtime
+- Contributed to frontend components and features for Microsoft Viva applications
-- Built high-performance link resolution system processing millions of requests with 99.9% reliability
+- Built navigation and routing functionality for link resolution in the application
-- Collaborated across engineering teams to optimize architecture for enhanced performance and reliability
+- Developed TypeScript utilities that simplified API integration for team members
-- Created developer tooling that reduced development cycles by 60+ hours monthly, accelerating feature delivery
+- Created developer tools that improved workflow for common development tasks
+- Collaborated with design and product teams to implement UX improvements